Home / Apartments in Denver, CO

 Highland and Lower Highland (LoHi) are northern neighborhoods of Denver, Colorado.
 They are south of West 38th Street, east of Federal Boulevard, north of Speer Boulevard and west of the South Platte River.
 This area is characterized by a diverse group of homes, including historic Victorian buildings.
 It is also the location of many unique shops and restaurants that cater to all of Denver’s residents and visitors.

 One of the oldest neighborhoods in Denver, Auraria, has evolved from its early beginnings.
 Auraria was founded before Denver was established.
 In 1858, a group of miners made this area their home.
 Gold had just been discovered nearby, and Auraria was the next spot for aspiring prospectors to seek riches.
 The name of the town was based on the Latin term for gold, aurum.
 Soon, buildings, businesses, homes and more lined the streets of the town that was then part of Kansas Territory.
 Auraria is located on the west side of Denver.
 It is north of Interstate 70, east of the South Platte River and south of Cherry Creek.
-This area is best known as a central location for several college campuses for Colorado educational institutions.
+This area is best known as a central location for several college campuses for Colorado educational institutions including the Metropolitan State University of Denver.
 This area has much to offer its residents and visitors, including a long, storied history.

 Named for the former Air Force base in Eastern Denver, the Lowry neighborhood is now a beautiful community of single family homes, apartment communities, business, golf courses, and more.
 While close to downtown, Lowry offers a quieter more suburban feel without sacrificing access to central Denver.
 In addition to its rich history, Lowry is also known for its plethora of restaurants, bars and breweries; extensive shopping; easy access to gyms and outdoor activities; and amazing views of the Rocky Mountains.